This crawl space got a complete face lift with crawl space encapsulation, keeping the environment dry, pest and mold-free.

 We not only adhere to the highest pest control standards, our goal is to provide you with an excellent experience and service.

 Take advantage of our expertise to get rid of unwanted pests or animals in your Wall Township, Belmar, or nearby NJ home.
+We are also the local expert for attic insulation and crawl space encapsulation solutions.

 Recently, I received a callback from one of our long-time customers, a homeowner in Belmar, NJ, who wanted us to remove a hornet’s nest that had formed on the front porch.
 As you can see from the photos, this nest was well on its way to becoming a large, mature colony of wasps.
 Wasps that live in colonies (social wasps) are highly territorial and will not hesitate to sting if they believe that their nest is being threatened.
 A wasp does not lose its stinger and can sting multiple times, so being attacked by a swarm of wasps can easily result in dozens of painful stings.
 Removal of a mature active wasps nest is a potentially dangerous undertaking.